Baojun 530: MG Hector

 In India, the 530 was marketed as the MG Hector as the first model in India released by MG Motor India.
 It is built in Halol, Gujarat in a former General Motors plant with a local content of 75 percent.
 MG Hector sports a honeycomb grille, dual-projector LED headlight, rear LED lights, chrome finish elements in some exterior parts instead of a matte silver finish, and a tail lamp extension garnish.

 The Hector is equipped with a 10.4" head unit with more features than Almaz including e-SIM support, navigation system, extensive smartphone integration telematics such as remote engine start, remote AC controls, vehicle locator and tracker.
 It also comes with Apple CarPlay and Android Auto support, Gaana music streaming service support, and over-the-air (OTA) software update all dubbed as the iSMART technology.
 All MG Hector (except the Style variant) gained an 'Internet Inside' branding emblem in the exterior.
+The ‘Sharp’ variant also comes with a Panoramic Sunroof and Automatic Boot.

 The Hector is available in four trim levels: Style, Super, Smart and Sharp, and available in three different engine options: 1.5-litre petrol turbo, 1.5-litre petrol turbo with mild hybrid technology, and a 2.0-litre turbo-diesel sourced from Fiat Chrysler.
 Only the former engine received an automatic transmission option, specifically dual-clutch transmission.
+‘Style’ is the base variant while ‘Sharp’ is the top variant.

 The promotional videos for MG Hector was filmed in London, United Kingdom, featuring British actor Benedict Cumberbatch as the MG Motor brand ambassador.

 An updated version was released in January 2021 for the 2021 model year.
 It features a reworked front grille, new 18-inch alloy wheels, and a beige interior colour scheme.
 The petrol version of the 2021 Hector is also offered with a CVT gearbox option alongside the 6-speed DCT.

-An another updated version was launched in January 2023 as a 2023 model year.
-It Features a redesigned large grille, 14 inch touchscreen and ADAS Level 2.
+Another updated version was launched in January 2023 as a 2023 model year.
+It features a redesigned large grille, 14 inch touchscreen and ADAS Level 2.

 MG Hector Plus

 In Auto Expo 2020, MG Motor India introduced the MG Hector Plus as the three-row variant of the Hector.
 The Hector Plus features a new fascia look with new bumpers, headlights and taillights.
 It was released in July 2020, with two seat configuration options: 6-seater (captain seat) and 7-seater (bench seat).

 It was updated in January 2021 alongside the regular Hector, featuring larger 18-inch alloy wheels.

-It was updated in January 2023 alongside with regular Hector, featuring redesigned large grille, 14 inch touchscreen and ADAS Level 2.
+It was updated in January 2023 along with regular Hector, featuring redesigned large grille, 14 inch touchscreen and ADAS Level 2.